EunBinChoi/CatSimulator-with-LSTM/README.md

-# CatSimulator
+# Cat-Raising Game

 ## Short Description
-- CatSimulator is cat-raising game which can raise a cat virtually.
+- Cat-raising game is proposed to able to raise a cat virtually.
 - Demo Video: https://youtu.be/iwCqoYJd53U

 ## Technique